MuLx10/BRWH/README.markdown

 ### Analyze and statistic github data

-Statistic on the language rank and license rank of around 370,000 repo
+Conduct a Statistic on github to have a command of the distribution of the language and license rank among around 370,000 repo and calculate the **TGI(Target Group Index)**

 # Requirements
  - Flask
  - Pandas